Make restaurant-quality Chicken Piccata in your own kitchen with just a few ingredients.

 - ¼-½ cup fresh lemon juice (about 2 large lemons or 4-6 small lemons)

 - 2 sticks butter

 - 2 tablespoons capers drained

-- Pat dry chicken breast with paper towel
+- Pat chicken breasts dry with paper towel1 large chicken breast

 - Slice in half lengthwise

-- Lightly season breast halves with salt and pepper
+- Lightly season breast halves with salt and pepper2 teaspoons salt, 1 teaspoon black pepper

-- Place flour and remaining salt and pepper in a shallow bowl; combine well
+- Place flour and remaining salt and pepper in a shallow bowl; combine well1 cup flour

-- Using tongs, dredge each chicken breast through the flour, coating thoroughly
+- Using tongs, dredge each breast through the flour, coating thoroughly

 - Preheat oven to 250ºF (do this if you are cooking the chicken in batches; keeps them warm while you're making the sauce) (see notes)

-- In a heavy bottom skillet on medium to medium-high heat, add oil and 4 tablespoons of butter
+- In a heavy bottom skillet on medium to medium-high heat, add oil and 4 tablespoons of butter2 tablespoons oil, 1 stick butter

 - Bring oil/butter mixture to a temperature around 310-316ºF